snapanalytx/Data-analysis-and-visualization/Direct-Connectivity/README.md

 # Data Analysis and Visualization
 ## Module 7: Direct Connectivity

-This folder contains introductory video lectures and slides to familiarize students with the basic techniques of visualizing data that is stored in Excel.
+This folder contains introductory video lectures and slides to familiarize students with the basic techniques of directly connecting to data stored in Azure storage services.

 ## Slides

 ## Labs

-**Lab 6 - Direct Connectivity**
+**Lab 7 - Direct Connectivity**

 In this lab, you will connect to data hosted on Azure SQL database from Power BI service and Power BI desktop using direct connectivity.